golharam/cohort-matcher/README.md

 # Algorithm #

 The basic workflow consists of:
+1. Construct a bamsheet.
-1. Genotype all the samples to be compared.
+2. Genotype all the samples to be compared.
    script: genotypeSamples.py
-2a.
+3a.
 Collect genotype frequency information from VCF files
    script: constructGenotypeFrequencyTable
-2b.
+3b.
 Calculate p-value of similarity (Max's code -> data_full_compare)
-3. Compare the genotypes of each sample against the genotypes of all the other samples.
+4. Compare the genotypes of each sample against the genotypes of all the other samples.
    script: compareSamples.py uses compareGenotypes.py to compare a sample to remaining cohort of samples
-4. Merge the results of the sample comparisons
+5. Merge the results of the sample comparisons
    script: mergeResults.py
-5. Generate plots based on results and known patient-to-sample assocation.
+6. Generate plots based on results and known patient-to-sample assocation.

 In order to efficiently, some steps are parallelized to reduce runtime.
 Specifically:
 1. Genotype each sample independently of each other